runemadsen/printingcode.runemadsen.com/index.md

 ### Assignment for next week

-* This week you'll create an abstract representation ([examples]({% asset_path color/assignment.jpg %})) of your identity.
+* This week you'll create an abstract representation of your identity.
 Pick one of the color schemes from today's lecture and write a Processing sketch that outputs abstract forms in colors using your chosen scheme.
 The only constraint - besides that it needs to as simple as possible - is that the colors have to be different every time you run your sketch.
 This means that you will need to use "random()".
 This is an exercise in writing code that is generative, but within constraints.
 Every output should be different, but still effectively communicate who you are.
 You have to at least used the TColor class from the Toxiclibs library.
 Print the result that you like the most, and bring to class a poster that you feel expresses who you are as a person.

 Week 4: Typography